ruhai-lin/DroopNet/README.md

 **DroopNet** is a neural network benchmark project dedicated to processing temporal data under extreme hardware resource constraints.
 Our core objective is to optimize the most suitable neural network architecture for **Power Delivery Network (PDN)** voltage droop prediction, specifically targeted for deployment on ASICs with **only 8KB of SRAM**.

-We selected **Temporal Convolutional Network (TCN)** as our primary architecture due to its superior parallelizability, deterministic memory access patterns, and excellent support in modern deep learning frameworks compared to RNNs (like GRU/LSTM).
+We selected **Temporal Convolutional Network (TCN)** as our primary architecture due to its superior parallelizability, deterministic memory access patterns, and excellent support in modern deep learning frameworks compared to RNNs (like GRU).
 This project is inspired by **Proactive voltage droop mitigation techniques for high performance processors**, a concept detailed in the thesis by Jimmy Zhang (see [University of Illinois IDEALS](https://www.ideals.illinois.edu/items/126738)).

 The project focuses on finding the optimal balance between accuracy, latency, and area (PPA), providing an intelligent core for next-generation high-performance power management chips.